MattioCh/algo_test/README.md

     - Register different bundles, where some bundle indlucde stokcs that are longer than 10 years, but some don't.

     - This may effect the clustering process tho... due to difference in data dimension.

+## 13/Jan On the way to going crazy

+- AWS is better than Azure because Azure would start charging you money starting from the third month